.-. .-. .-. .-. .-. .-. .-.

 Instructions

-Answer the following questions in a PDF and submit it in OWL-> ECE9609-> Assignments-> Assignment 2
+Them answer the following questions in a PDF and submit it in OWL-> ECE9609-> Assignments-> Assignment 2

 Question 1 - File Permissions